Where to Stay in Champagne, France for a Quiet, Scenic, and Sparkling Escape

 If you’re after more sparkling - but Italian - vibes, you’ll love to read about Tuscany’s Secret Vineyards: Where Wine, Art, and Culture Meet

-Getting There: Slow Travel by Train and Car
+Getting to Champagne: Slow Travel by Train and Scenic Drives from Paris

 Reaching Champagne is relatively straightforward but allows for a leisurely journey.
 From Paris, you can take a train from Gare de l'Est to Reims, which takes about 45 minutes.
 From Reims, you can easily rent a car and drive through the beautiful vineyard-filled countryside, stopping in villages like Cumières, Bouzy, and Hautvillers, all of which offer charming, quiet corners for exploration.